mig9tx/13_Express_HW/README.md

 ## This application utilizes the following:

-Express and node.js for the routing of the files and api.
+Express and node.js for the routing of the files and api on the server.

 javaScript/jQuery for the logic and DOM manipulation.